enkidevs/curriculum/General/Networking/redirection-status-codes.md

 ---
 ## Content

-**Redirection status codes** notify the user agent that additional steps are required to complete the request.
+**Redirection status codes** notify the client that additional steps are required to complete the request.
 They always start with `3`.

 For example, `300` **Multiple Choices** status code will return a list of available links the user agent (browser) can navigate to.
 Due to how previous versions were regulated, some servers might respond with a maximum of 5 links.